Electronic invoicing (e-invoicing) is the exchange of computer-readable payables data between finance systems via a standardized data format.

 While the OCR validates payables data and gets it into the system quicker, more accurately, and in greater volumes than an employee can, it is still not as accurate or efficient as e-invoicing.
 This is because every supplier’s invoice looks different, so some verification work is always required to teach the OCR how to handle the data.

-In contrast, an e-invoice contains structured data.
+In contrast, an e-invoice contains structured data using different system integrations, such as receipt capture software.
 This format makes it easier to automate invoice processing as the transactional information arrives complete, with the issuer only able to send an e-invoice from their software when they have filled out all mandatory fields.

 This immediately improves data quality, lowers the invoice exception rate, and leads to a higher rate of straight-through processing.
 In addition, compliance checks are built into the e-invoicing framework, so there is not nearly the same security risk as receiving invoices via email.